 Any complaints about candidate conduct or the elections process should be raised with the Returning Officer in a timely manner to oustudents-elections@open.ac.uk no later than 10th June 2024.
-Any complaint received after this date will be dealt with via the Students Association's Values and Behaviour Policy.
+Any complaint received after this date will be dealt with via our Values and Behaviour Policy.